Loops with exponent three in all isotopes: Examples and Classification

 Recall that the \emph{left}, \emph{middle} and \emph{right nuclei} of a loop $Q$ are the sets

 respectively.
 The \emph{center} $Z(Q) = N_{\lambda}(Q)\cap N_{\mu}(Q) \cap N_{\rho}(Q) \cap \{a\in Q\ |\ ax=xa,\ \forall x\in Q\}$.

 Loops $Q_1, Q_2$ are said to be \emph{paratopic} (or \emph{isostrophic}) if $Q_1$ is isotopic to a conjugate (or parastrophe) of the other.
 Using a computer search, we have classified up to paratopy all van Rees loops of order $27$ such that at least one of the nuclei is nontrivial.
 (Note that it is irrelevant which nucleus is specified to be nontrivial.
 If a loop has, say, nontrivial left nucleus, then there is a paratope with nontrivial middle nucleus and a paratope with nontrivial right nucleus.)
-We do not know of any examples of van Rees loops with all nuclei trivial.
+We should stress that there are also examples of van Rees loops with all nuclei trivial.
+We do not know how many, but \Tref{t:trivnuc} gives one example.

 \begin{theorem} Up to paratopy, there are exactly six nonassociative van Rees loops of order $27$ with at least one nontrivial nucleus. \end{theorem}